7+ Advanced Angular Interview Questions 2025: Change Detection, Signals & Zone.js

 The default strategy checks every component on every cycle—even if nothing changed.
 This is why OnPush exists, and why understanding change detection matters for performance.

-This question reveals whether a candidate understands Angular's internals or just uses it as a black box.
+These questions reveal whether you understand Angular's internals or just use it as a black box.

 Zone.js is a library that patches async browser APIs to create an execution context where Angular can detect when async operations complete.
 Yes, you can run Angular without Zone.js using the zoneless change detection option introduced in Angular 18, but you'll need to manage change detection manually or use Signals.